-Above is a screenshot how the site looked in 2017 before I undertook this major redesign and moved my website entirely to WordPress.
+Above is a screenshot of how the site looked in 2017 before I undertook this major redesign and moved my website entirely to WordPress.
 My main goal was to ensure that my site reflected that my web design side hustle had morphed into a real business: Content + Design LLC.

 I wanted a clear call-to-action for prospective nonprofit clients and personal brands that needed help with web development, content strategy or site maintenance and updating content on their websites.
 I wanted an easy way for them to sign up for my freebie “A Call-to-Action That Delivers”, to schedule a consultation call and eventually to work with me.
 I wanted to give them tools to learn the basics about fine-tuning their content and their design to have the biggest impact.

 I created a new color scheme, rewrote the entire content and added a blog dedicated to content + design and media-related topics.
 I needed a clean layout—without infinite scrolling, interactive images and videos, and text in huge fonts that fades in and out and fills the screen when you scroll down—all design elements that don’t work for me personally (but might work for you).